njordhov/droidbox/README.md

 Alternatively, manually edit the Settings in the VirtualBox application after powering down the instance.
 See the Ports:USB tab, Enable USB Controller and USB 2.0.

+## Enable DNS

+Configure virtualbox to properly handle domain name resolution:

+1. Open Machine:Settins from the VirtualBox menu.
+2. Select the Network tab.
+3. Adapter 1 should remain attached to "host-only".
+3. Change the Attached To pop-up menu of Adapter 2 to "NAT".
+5. OK the dialog.

 # Android App Development

 Create a clone of the machine image called say droidbox-1: